An Introduction to Photo Editing with PhotoLine: RGB Curves

 So far, we have been focusing on luminance; now we will start in on color.
 I usually start with the overall color balance, which means adjusting hue.
 Color Balance, Color Temperature, and a few other adjustments are available; but once again, Curves gives a finer degree of control.
 The image that we have been working on has a slight bluish cast to the foreground, and it looks like it could be warmed up overall.
 But note that the arches, ceiling, and upper part of the back wall already have a yellowish cast to them, and global hue changes may not help their appearance.

 Create a curves adjustment layer, but this time leave the color mode as RGB.
-Then close the Curves dialog and change the blend mode to Color in the Layers panel.
+Then close the Curves dialog and change the blend mode from Normal to Color in the Layers panel.
 Reopen the Curves dialog and play with the individual color curves.
 Reducing red is the equivalent of adding cyan; reducing green is like adding magenta; and reducing blue is like adding yellow.
 And since we are in Color blend mode, we do not have to worry about changing the luminance by making these adjustments.

 Reducing blue will remove a blue cast; but to my eye, the yellow that results from reducing RGB blue is a bilious greenish-yellow.
 (And pure blue looks almost purplish, not anything like sky blue which is between blue and cyan.)
 So warming up an image usually means reducing blue and adding a little red.